-In this article our Senior Contracting Recruiter, Blake Thompson aims to get you on the path to understanding 3 of the key players in any IR35 determination in a bitesize manageable way.
+In this article our Tech team aim to get you on the path to understanding 3 of the key players in any IR35 determination in a bitesize manageable way.

 The first of these is Right of Substitution (RoS), this tricky little clause is your ability as a contractor to demonstrate that the end client does not need you personally to deliver the service, and that anyone with relevant skills, qualifications and experience could deliver them.
 And that if required you would be able to provide a replacement on a project without question from the client.

 The difficulty lies in the fact that some clients will misinterpret this as you being able to accept a contract and then bung in someone unsuitable to take your place, but it’s not the case.
 If you were to do that then they’d be well within their rights to terminate there and then.

 What we recommend doing in that situation is explaining that a substitute is the last thing you’d like to do, but if it means you either having to cut the contract short meaning they’d have downtime on the project, and potentially lose critical time they won’t be able to get back OR bring in a suitable (suitable meaning a like-for-like replacement in terms of skills and experience) replacement at no additional cost, then surely that’s what they’d prefer, right?

 The next thing to consider is whether there is any Mutuality of Obligation (MOO) involved in the arrangement.
 In short MOO comes in to play if the end-client must provide paid work for the contractor, and the contractor must accept and complete that work.
 This implies you’re working on a ‘contract of services’ basis, similar to an employee whereas if you’re working outside IR35 you should be operating on a ‘contract for service’ basis in a business-to-business relationship.